EdwinWenink/vim-quiz/README.md

 Because this plugin uses Vim's quickfix list, you can navigate to the previous and next question with `:cprev` and `:cnext`.
 If you use T. Pope's [unimpaired](https://github.com/tpope/vim-unimpaired) plugin, these functions have the shortcuts `[q` and `]q` which you can coincidentally remember as "previous question" and "next question".

-This plugin defines default bindings (note that leader is the backslash by default):
+This plugin defines default bindings for the two commands (note that leader is the backslash by default):

 - `<leader>sq` invokes `SearchQuestions`
 - `<leader>pq` invokes `PasteQuestions`